 In times of forage scarcity, the less recently burned patches can provide emergency forage.
-As forage is exhausted in the recently burned patches during a drought, or if growth is late to begin due to cold temperatures, livestock and wildlife can utilize the abundant but less nutritious forage in the unburned patches.
+As forage is exhausted in the recently burned patches during a drought, or if growth is late to begin due to cold temperatures, livestock and wildlife can use the abundant but less nutritious forage in the unburned patches.

-PBG concentrates fuel (residual grass) in the lightly-grazed areas due to little livestock use.
+Patch burn grazing concentrates fuel (residual grass) in the lightly grazed areas.
 When burned, these patches will have hotter, more intense fires due to the increased fuel load.
 This may be useful in controlling undesirable plant species that are damaged by higher temperatures.
-PBG may be less effective in pastures with a severe woody vegetation problem, where high burn frequency is necessary, but it could be used after woody vegetation is under control.
-Compared with annual burning of the entire unit, smoke production may be reduced due to fewer acres burned each year, but the reduction in acres may be offset to some extent by the higher fuel loads in the patches that are burned.
+Patch burn grazing may be less effective in pastures with a severe woody vegetation problem, where high burn frequency is necessary, but it could be used after woody vegetation is under control.
+Compared with annual burning of the entire unit, smoke production may be reduced if fewer acres are burned each year, but the reduction in acres may be offset to some extent by the higher fuel loads in the patches that are burned.

-Fewer acres are burned within a unit each year with patch burning, but preparation and planning needs may increase due to the construction of additional fire breaks if natural fire barriers such as streams and roads cannot be used because of where patch boundaries occur.
-Constructed firebreaks may be more complex than when burning an entire unit at once, and will likely exceed the length of firebreaks needed to burn the entire unit.
-Crew needs may also be greater than when burning the entire management unit.
+Although fewer acres are burned within a unit each year with patch burning, preparation and planning needs may increase.
+Additional firebreaks may be needed if natural fire barriers such as streams and roads cannot be used where patch boundaries occur.
+Constructed firebreaks may be more complex than when burning an entire unit and will likely exceed the length of firebreaks needed to burn the entire unit.
+Crew needs also may be greater than when burning the entire management unit.
 In general, more management, both in time and expertise, is required for patch burning.
-Costs for patch burning will likely exceed those for burning the entire management unit at one time.
+Costs for patch burning will likely exceed those for burning the entire management unit in a single burn.

-Because PBG is a rotational burning regimen, it is important to burn the designated patches as scheduled to maintain the planned rotation.
+Because patch burn grazing is a rotational burning regimen, it is important to burn the designated patches as scheduled to maintain the planned rotation.
 Weather and other factors may make it impossible to burn the patches as planned.
 Failure to burn designated patches during a given year will disrupt the burn rotation schedule.

-While not applicable for all situations, PBG can be effective in achieving wildlife and grazing management goals.
-PBG may also result in reduced costs, as fewer water developments and cross fences may be needed to achieve good forage utilization, though the cost of implementing prescribed fire may offset these savings.
-Ecological parameters, such as improved stream water quality, decreased erosion, and improved plant composition, may also be enhanced with PBG.
-Despite greater management requirements, PBG is a range practice worth considering when wildlife and habitat management is the primary goal.
+While not applicable for all situations, patch burn grazing can be effective in achieving wildlife and grazing management goals.
+Patch burn grazing also may result in reduced costs, as fewer water developments and cross fences may be needed to achieve good forage use.
+The cost of implementing partial pasture prescribed burns may offset these savings, however.
+Ecological parameters, such as improved stream water quality, decreased erosion, and improved plant composition, also may be enhanced with patch burn grazing.
+Despite greater management requirements, patch burn grazing is a range practice worth considering when wildlife and habitat management is the primary goal.
+Patch burn grazing can provide a shifting mosaic of differently aged burns, resulting in greater heterogeneity important for meeting the varying habitat needs of many wildlife species.